 Visitors travel back in time as they walk the streets of this open-air museum.
 It is built like a village, with houses and stores of different time frames in Norway.
 It is even possible to go inside some of the houses to see how people used to live.
 The museum makes for a great family outing, with attractions such as a store that sells old-fashioned candy, where everything looks like it’s taken out of the early 1900s.

 The Oslo Opera House

-The Oslo Opera House was inaugurated in 2007 and won the Culture Award at the World Architecture Festival in Barcelona in October 2008, as well as the 2009 European Union Prize for Contemporary Architecture.
-The building resembles an iceberg and its seaside location, and the combination of its white marble exterior and wooden interior can evoke strong emotions.
-Expats can take tours once a day at noon or can book a group tour.
+The Oslo Opera House was inaugurated in 2007 and has won many international culture awards since.
+The building resembles an iceberg, and its seaside location, as well as the combination of its white marble exterior and wooden interior, can evoke strong emotions.
+Expats can take tours once a day at noon or book a group tour.

 The Royal Palace

 Located in Slottsparken (Palace Park), this is where the King and Queen live and wave at the people of Norway from their balcony on National Day (17 May).
 It is one of the rare places that offers tours on Mondays, although tickets must be purchased in advance.